graphcore/tutorials/feature_examples/README.md

 - [Inspecting tensors](tensorflow2/inspecting_tensors): an example that shows how outfeed queues can be used to return activation and gradient tensors to the host for inspection.

-Efficiently use multiple IPUs and handle large models:

-- [PopDist](tensorflow/popdist): an example showing how to make an application ready for distributed training and inference by using the PopDist library, and how to launch it with the PopRun distributed launcher.

 Use estimators: